 The Practical Test

-Your driving test will start with an eyesight check.
+The driving test is designed to see if you can drive safely, know The Highway Code and can demonstrate this through your driving.
+It will start with an eyesight check.
 You must be able to read a number plate from a distance of 20.5 metres.
 If you can't, you will fail the test.

-Following this you will be asked two questions from the Show Me, Tell Me question bank.
+Following this you will be asked one question from the Show Me, Tell Me question bank.
+You will be asked a second such question during the driving part of the test.
 Fail to answer either question correctly and you will score one minor fault.
+To view the questions click.

-You will have to perform one of the following reversing exercises:
+You will have to successfully perform one of the following reversing exercises:

 The Driver and Vehicle Standards Agency (DVSA) is now able to offer tests outside the normal test times at a number of test centres.
 This provides customers a wider range of appointments over an extended working day.
 Practical tests are generally available at all permanent test centres.
 Saturday and weekday evening tests, subject to resources being available, are offered at a premium rate.
 Non premium rate tests are available at various times between 8.10 am and 3.27 pm Monday to Friday.